Role in club:

 Cycling background:

-My first bike, aged 8 - an old Humber in rural Zimbabwe, complete with powerful 750cc playing-card on the spokes :-)
+My first bike, aged 8 - an old Humber in rural Zimbabwe, near Domboshawa, complete with powerful 750cc playing-card on the spokes :-)

 Favourite cycling activities: